 Join a global fashion movement for the planet by supporting H&M’s World Recycle Week.
 Instead of trashing old clothes, give them a second life by recycling them.
 You’ll save water, energy, and reduce waste.

-Run a clothes and home textiles drive at your school or in your community to celebrate World Recycle week (April 18-24) and drop them off at your local H&M.”
+Run clothes and home textiles drive at your school or in your community to celebrate World Recycle week (April 18-24) and drop them off at your local H&M.”

 **or donate to your local Goodwill!